Homework

 Policies

 There will be 6 assignments.
 In CSCI 104L we do not accept late submissions (except as outlined below).
 Late days apply only to the coding portion of the assignments.
-The written portions must be completed on-time by uploading your written answers to Gradescope before the deadline.
+The written portions must be completed on-time by uploading your written answers to Codio before the deadline.
+This is because the Course staff grade the written portions by hand.

-- Submission: Written/analysis problems are submitted on Gradescope; coding problems are submitted via GitHub Classroom.
+- Submission: Written/analysis problems are submitted on Codio; coding problems are submitted via Codio.
 Follow submission instructions precisely (commit, push, verify).

-- Late policy: You may submit late up to 96 hours (4 days) after the deadline.
-A flat 20‑point penalty applies to any submission from 1 second to 96 hours late.
+- Late policy: You may submit late up to the next exam, with the exception of the Final exam.
+A flat 25‑percent penalty applies to any late submission.
 No submissions are allowed after the late window.

-- Autograding & verification: Coding problems are graded solely via automated tests.
+- Autograding & verification: Coding problems are graded via automated tests, but we reserve the ability to take points off for “smelly” or low quality code.

 - Advice: The most consistent advice from successful students: start early and work consistently.